Part 1 of 2: For first time visitors:

 - We view almost all religions as having an overall positive effect on society.

-- We view most or all religions as having a dark side.
+- We view most or all religions as also having a dark side.
 They have taken actions which have harmed

 individuals in the past.
 Similar actions continue today,